‘Certificate of need’ that controls where doctors work ruled unconstitutional

-The Constitutional Court has torpedoed the health minister’s plans to control where doctors work, confirming a High Court ruling that the “certificate of need” provisions in the National Health Act are unconstitutional and invalid.
+The Constitutional Court has torpedoed the health minister’s plans to control where doctors work, confirming a high court ruling that the “certificate of need” provisions in the National Health Act are irrational, unconstitutional and invalid.

+The collapse of the legislation for the certificate of need is a politically sensitive issue that was welcomed by critics of National Health Insurance (NHI) and downplayed by the department of health.
+Despite describing it as a “central pillar” in the implementation of the NHI Act in court proceedings, the department said Monday’s judgment related solely to provisions in the act that had never been brought into force.

+“There is no direct impact of the judgment on the NHI as some within the political and private health sector have rushed to mislead the public on,” it said in a statement.

-Sections 36 to 40 of the National Health Act, which give the health minister the power to determine where healthcare professionals can practise and where equipment and facilities may be situated, were challenged by trade union Solidarity and six other parties, including organisations representing doctors and private hospitals.
+Sections 36 to 40 of the National Health Act, which give the department the power to determine where healthcare professionals can practise and where private hospitals can install new wards and equipment, were challenged by trade union Solidarity and six other parties, including organisations representing doctors and private hospitals.

-Solidarity said the ruling was significant because it served as strong opposition to the state’s push to centralise control under National Health Insurance (NHI).

-“One of the NHI’s central pillars has collapsed today.
-The Certificate of Need was far more than merely an administrative instrument.
+“One of NHI’s central pillars has collapsed today.
+The certificate of need was far more than merely an administrative instrument.
 It was an instrument of centralisation and state control,” said Solidarity deputy CEO Anton van der Bijl.

 “The government wanted to move health practitioners around like its own pawns on a chessboard to cover up its own failures.
 Today the court said that South Africans are not state property and professionals are not pawns of the government,” he said.